asyrjasalo/RESTinstance/README.md

 If you are on Windows, using pyenv might or might not be an option.
 Regardless, you want to check [pyenv-win](https://github.com/pyenv-win/pyenv-win) instead.

-We test, develop, build and publish on Python 3.6.9, and use venvs as preferred:
+We test, develop, build and publish on `.python-version`, and use venvs:

     git clone git@github.com:asyrjasalo/RESTinstance.git
     cd RESTinstance
-    pyenv install --skip-existing 3.6.9 && pyenv rehash python3 -m venv .venv/dev
+    pyenv install && pyenv rehash
+    python3 -m venv .venv/dev
     source .venv/dev/bin/activate
     pip install -e .